Building on the success of the MDI project in British Columbia, HELP is continuing to expand the MDI survey across

 What kind of information does the MDI survey gather?

-The MDI survey gathers valuable information about how children in their middle childhood years, typicly Grade 4 and Grade 7, think and feel about their lives.
+The MDI survey gathers valuable information about how children in their middle childhood years, particulary ages 10-13, think and feel about their lives.
 It includes questions related to the five areas of development that are strongly linked to well-being, health and academic achievement.
-This information can be used in planning at the school and community level to enhance children’s well-being and healthy development.
-The MDI survey has been used in this way in BC since 2009.
-As of 2018, 150,000 children across Canada have responded to the MDI.